AustinCodingAcademy/temp-101-ebook/ebook-folder/docs/module-4/class-16.md

 ## Creation Time, 60-90 mins

 Remember, your final portfolio isn't due until Sunday but let's have some retros on what you've built so far and what needs to be finished.

+## Special Homework

+Last night you reflected on your learning journey thus far and changed your LinkedIn title to "Freelance Web Developer".
+Tonight, let's hear each person's thoughts on this and hear each person say: "I am a Freelance Web Developer"!

 ### Quick Retros